-currency code The unique identifier of a CURRENCY. bought currency code The identifier (�currency code�) of the CURRENCY bought by (purchased by) the FOREIGN EXCHANGE TRADE. sold currency code The identifier (currency code) of the CURRENCY sold by the FOREIGN EXCHANGE TRADE.
+currency code The unique identifier of a CURRENCY. bought currency code The identifier (¤cy code&) of the CURRENCY bought by (purchased by) the FOREIGN EXCHANGE TRADE. sold currency code The identifier (¤cy code&) of the CURRENCY sold by the FOREIGN EXCHANGE TRADE.

-The definitions and validations of the bought and sold codes are based on currency code. currency code is known as a base attribute.
+The definitions and validations of the bought and sold codes are based on ¤cy code.
+Code of the bought and sold codes are based on Code.